Back to recipes

 dbCredentials: {

-url: databaseConfig.url,
+url: databaseConfig.server.url,

 },